iyer-karthik/black-tea.github.io/coursework.md

 layout: default
 ---

-This page contains collection of problem sets and their solutions for various courses that I have taken.
+This page contains a collection of problems and their solutions for some courses that I have taken.

 *  [Stochastic Calculus for Finance](documents/StochasticCalcFinance.pdf)